aildnont/HIFIS-model/README.md

   dictionary for associated features.
 For example, you need to include only one of _'LifeEventStartDate'_ and _'LifeEventEndDate'_ as a key, along with _['LifeEvent']_ as the associated value.
+- **SPDAT**: Parameters associated with addition of client SPDAT data
+  - **INCLUDE_SPDATS**: Boolean variable indicating whether to include SPDAT data during preprocessing
+  - **SPDAT_CLIENTS_ONLY**: Boolean variable indicating whether to include only clients who have a SPDAT in the preprocessed dataset
 #### NN
 - **MODEL1**: Contains definitions of configurable hyperparameters associated with the model architecture.
 The values currently in this